Do I have to obtain employees' consent in order to collect their personal data?

 Biometric data is frequently used by HR teams in Brazil to manage working hours.
 Employers will likely need to obtain the employee’s specific consent to continue to collect and process biometric data for the purpose of managing work hours.

-HR Best Practices: Start preparing for the new General Data Protection Law by compiling the data that you collect on employees and identifying the legal basis for the collection.
-Clearly inform employees as to why you are collecting personal data.
+HR Best Practices: Prior to collecting new personal employee data, assess whether the personal data collection is permitted and identify the legal basis for the collection.
+Clearly inform employees as to why you are collecting personal data in a separate or highlighted data processing notice.